 Very recently, in early March 2021, several local conservation groups presented legal ordinances for the Intag Sanctuary of Life initiative to the county government of Cotacachi.
 Local government is excited about this project and is backing it.

 But a lot of work is needed to ensure that this excitement gets grounded in actual legal protection.
-And there needs to be adequate resourcing of local communities to protect their environment on an ongoing basis and develop their sustainable economies.
+And there needs to be adequate resourcing of local communities to protect their environment on an ongoing basis and develop sustainable economies.